 Driven by population growth and urbanization, the building sector is a significant contributor to economic growth.
-It is estimated to be worth 10 per cent of global GDP and to employ more than 111 million people (UNEP, 2014).
-However, with approximately 40 per cent of global energy use taking place within buildings, this sector is also the single largest contributor to global greenhouse gas (GHG) emissions.
+Urban centres provide opportunities for a range of social and cultural activities, as well as being critical for innovations in science, technology and education.
+Indeed, urban areas are of critical importance for social and economic development (UNEP, 2014).
+However, with approximately 40 percent of global energy use taking place within buildings, this sector is also the single largest contributor to global greenhouse gas (GHG) emissions.

 Relevance to SDGs